KarlaCSF/Test_SigmaSoftware/README.md

 ## Installing and Running

-Execute the following steps on command line.
+After cloning and changing to repository folder, execute the following steps on command line.

 ### Run backend: